Traveling, events, people: Umbria Jazz Festival in Perugia, Italy

 I loved walking around and sitting here and there, having a coffee or a glass of prosecco and watching people walking their dogs, hearing music coming from every corner.
 I couldn’t believe how many dogs I saw, maybe because it was so hot that it was better to take dogs to outside to fresh air instead of leaving them in hot apartments.
 They all looked relaxed and very used to crowds.

-I shared an apartment with Isa and Ani and luckily these ladies are easy to convince to have a peaceful breakfast, long lunch or a late glass of wine so I was quite happy spending an extra day in Perugia and felt I had a good start for my holidays in Italy and later in France.
-We met the Italian group on Sunday morning and visited a few churched together (four or five beautiful churches on the main street) and then spent a couple hours resting before going to the main venue to meet more people.
-The pretty young girl with gorgeous glasses in the pics is Giorgia who loves being in photos (thanks Giorgia for letting me take pics, I will send you the rest of them!).
+I shared an apartment with Isa and Ani and luckily these ladies are easy to convince to have a peaceful breakfast, long lunch or a late glass of wine so I was quite happy to spend an extra day in Perugia and felt I had a good start for my holidays in Italy and later in France.
+We met the Italian group on Sunday morning and visited a few churches together (four or five beautiful churches on the main street) and then spent a couple of hours resting before going to the main venue to meet more people.
+The pretty young girl with gorgeous glasses in the pics is Giorgia who loves being in photos (thanks Giorgia for letting me take pics).

 The show itself gave a very adult and professional impression.
 The atmosphere was quite formal and I’m sure it all was partly intentional because the setlist was carefully planned for the audience (a bit older and obviously more music oriented than on average) but came partly also from the formal seated setting and the big stage far away from the audience.
 I really enjoyed the set list and small additions and variation.
 Finally No Place In Heaven again, I love the song so much!
 Over My Shoulder, one of my biggest favorites.
 Blue Eyes after a long time not hearing it.
 Very jazz style Boum Boum Boum with a long and pretty intro.
 Because of the theme I paid more attention than usually to Curtis playing Lollipop and enjoyed it very much.
 He is brilliant with so many instruments.